Going Simien Mountains trekking is the best way to experience one of the most beautiful, pristine landscapes in Ethiopia.

 TIP: Make sure to enquire about the quality of the tents and the sleeping bags before the hike.
 There is no guarantee your concerns will be heard (customer care is virtually non-existing in Ethiopia), but hopefully you will get a decent tent.

-There are no toilets at all when hiking in the Simien Mountains, and you’ll have to use the bushes any time you have to go.
+There are no toilets at all when going Simien Mountains trekking, and you’ll have to use the bushes any time you have to go.
 There’s supposed to be toilet facilities at the camp, but after a member of my group reported on the dire status I thought it better to once again use the bush.

 You’ll have to bring enough toilet paper, wet wipes and hand gel for the duration of the hike.
 Keep in mind you will need some bottled water to also brush your teeth at night as there also are no sinks.